gpereira86/l5-star-wars-api/documentation/English/setup_guide.md

 define('FILM_IMAGE_API_KEY', 'Insert your API key here');
 ```

-> **Note:** For sensitive information, such as passwords and access data, it is recommended to use `.env` files or similar techniques.<br>
+> **Note 1:** For sensitive information, such as passwords and access data, it is recommended to use `.env` files or similar techniques.<br>
-> In this project, the use of external tools was limited by the requirements, so to avoid potential non-compliance, I chose to use a separate file, called `secureConfig.php`, just to avoid versioning the API key on GitHub.
+> In this project, the use of external tools was limited by the requirements, so to avoid potential non-compliance, I chose to use a separate file, called `secureConfig.php`, just to avoid versioning the API key on GitHub.<br><br>
+> **Note 2:** It is necessary to keep this global variable for the app to function.
+If you choose not to create a key, leave the variable empty.
 ---

 ## 5. Finalization